Vonng/pigsty/docs/PARAM.md

 enable nginx_exporter on this infra node? default value: `true`.

-set to false will disable `/nginx` health check stub too
+set to false will disable `/nginx` health check stub too: If your nginx does not support `/nginx` stub, you can set this value to `false` to disable it.